pa-bru/awesome-marvel/README.md

 - React Router - for the routing
 - React Helmet - to manage title and meta tag information
 - React Swipeable Views - to add swipe interactions on mobile
-- Jest & Enzyme for tests (no setup for the moment)
+- Jest & Enzyme for tests (Work In Progress)
 - Babel for ES6 and ES7 magic, Webpack, ESLint, Prettier and other stuff which comes with CRA

 ## TODO

-- Add tests with Jest and Enzyme (WTF there is no test for the moment 🙀)
+- Add tests with Jest and Enzyme (Work In Progress 🙀)
 - Add a server to secure private keys
 - Use the new React suspense API to load elements together
 - Use the new Context API.